 This contribution sets out the most important Belgian laws relating to privacy and data protection.
 It looks into the Belgian implementation of the GDPR and its results, including some of the most important fines delivered by the DPA as of May 2019 (when it became fully operational) until August 2021.

 Given that the GDPR applies directly in all EU Member States, its content will not be reviewed in detail.

 The year in review

-Without doubt, the most challenging event to privacy of 2020 has and will be covid-19.
-Belgium, like most countries, had to introduce far-reaching measures across all layers of public life to limit the spread of the virus, which raises many privacy questions.
+Without any doubt, the most challenging event to privacy in 2020 was, and continues to be in 2021, covid-19.
+Belgium, like most countries, was forced to introduce far-reaching measures across all layers of public life to limit the spread of the virus, which raised many privacy questions.
 The fact that sensitive data concerning health is involved, as well as location-based data, makes the issue even more difficult.
-The Belgian DPA stepped in early to provide practical guidelines with regard to the processing of personal data under the current circumstances.
+Employers have to understand how and whether they can check whether their employees could be ill, restaurants and bars had to register clients for contact tracing purposes for a certain period of time, data concerning the health of covid-19 patients has to be shared with governmental institutions, etc. The DPA stepped in early to provide practical guidelines with regard to the processing of personal data under the current circumstances.
 This shows the importance of early intervention by supervising authorities in providing practical information to the public, which helps to ensure that important rights are not disregarded so that security does not override privacy.

 Contrary to other countries, Belgium has opted for a human-controlled contact tracing programme by which infected persons are contacted by 'contact tracers' and are asked several questions on their recent whereabouts.
 This information can be used to contact potentially infected persons and advise them to stay at home or get tested.
 A legislative framework has been put in place to ensure GDPR compliance (e.g., by providing a lawful basis for processing, determining the purposes of the processing, limiting the information collected and setting out rules on data storage and erasure).